-In Cooperation with Friedrich Naumann Foundation in South Caucasus, MCERC implements a project entitled “S.A.F.E media environment: Chellenges of covering crisis and demonstrations in pre-and-post election period”.
+In Cooperation with Friedrich Naumann Foundation in South Caucasus and Ministry of Foreign Affairs in Germany, MCERC implements a project entitled “S.A.F.E media environment: Chellenges of covering crisis and demonstrations in pre-and-post election period”.

 The project aims at raising awareness on journalists’ safety risks in media organizations, and creating safety and supportive media environment in pre-and-post election period.
 Therefore, objectives of the project are to identify tools for reducing safety risks for journalists during pre-and-post election period in Georgia; to build supportive online and offline media environment and improve/promote solidarity among media workers.

-For meeting the objectives, MCERC has conducted the research (online survey and focus-group discussions) which identified situational perspective (2021) of online and offline media environment, challenges and safety risks media workers face during the pre-election period.
-In addition, with generous support of Naumann Foundation solidarity events have been organized.
+For meeting the objectives, MCERC has conducted the research entitled "Media Environment before and After 2021 Elections: Threats and Supportive Instruments" which identified situational perspective (2021) of online and offline media environment, challenges and safety risks media workers face during the pre-& post-election period.
+In addition, with generous support of Naumann Foundation media solidarity events have been organised.